GauthamVarma11/Click_on_ad_prediction/README.md

 This data set contains the following features:

-*'Daily Time Spent on Site': consumer time on site in minutes *'Age': cutomer age in years
+*'Daily Time Spent on Site': consumer time on site in minutes<br /> *'Age': cutomer age in years
 *'Area Income': Avg.
 Income of geographical area of consumer *'Daily Internet Usage': Avg. minutes a day consumer is on the internet